hablethedev/Moria/README.md

 Found a bug?

-Please join the Discord server and report it - a better issue tracker is on its way.
+Please report the bug here, using the Issues tab.

 ---